ko-watanabe/BleCollection-iOS/README.md

 # CampusLifeLogBeaconScanner
-This is the iOS application for the LifeLogging using iBeacon
+This is the iOS application for area estimation

+1. BLE Recognition

+2. Ultrasonic sound estimation